 Bangkok - Bangkok has been Thailand's dominant city since the 18th century.
 It was established as the capital after the former capital Ayutthaya was destroyed by the Burmese.
 The emerging city, which was protected by a wall, was occupied by a large number of stilt houses built to adapt to common seasonal flooding.
 Up until the Thailand War, Bangkok was still largely undeveloped, until it became a popular place of rest and relaxation for American soldiers, which resulted in a boom of nightclubs, massage parlours and bars.
-However, in the 1980s and 1990s, Bangkok underwent rapid modernisation and exploded into the metropolis it is today.
+However, in the 80s and 90s, Bangkok underwent rapid modernisation and exploded into the metropolis it is today.
 Bangkok's dazzling neon signs, charming architecture, Thai cuisine and colourful markets make for an exciting first few days of our tour.

-Day 3: Bangkok
+Day 3: Bangkok Meals: B, L, D

 Enjoy a sightseeing tour of the city today.
 Tour the Grand Palace, Wat Pho and Chinatown.
 Take a cruise down Chao Phraya River on a longboat to see Pak Khlong Talaat Flower Market and take in an alternative view of the city.
+This evening, enjoy a performance of traditional Thai dancing before dinner.

-This evening, enjoy dinner at a local restaurant.
-Sightseeing involves around 5 hours on foot today and involves hopping on and off the boats, sometimes on unsteady or slippery surfaces, occasionally without handrails or assistance.
+Sightseeing involves around 5 hours on foot today and involves hopping on and off the boats, sometimes on unsteady or slippery surfaces, occasionally without handrails or assistance